ikkxeer/Powershell-Useful-Scripts/README.md

   Add servers to Server Manager, specifying the name.
   In addition to this, format the XML document before adding the server and save the changes for successful results.

+- ### Decrypt-Password.ps1
+  Decrypts password stored in ".\Password.txt" and outputs the password result in clear text

+- ### Encrypt-Password.ps1
+  Encrypts password passed through an input and saves it encrypted in a ".\Password.txt" file

 - ### Format-XML.ps1
   Formats an XML document to make it easier to view.
   With file selection function using the file explorer